Beginning Riding Course

 STUDENTS UNDER 18 will be turned away and must come back as a standby student for a fee without a parent or legal guardian physically present and able to present a valid, government issued photo ID at the first riding session.

 If you are in the military, unless you are already certain the curriculum our school offers fulfills your requirements, contact us before signing up, since each military branch differs in what they will accept, and we may not always offer what you need.

 We cannot offer you a refund or to be rescheduled unless it is more than 14 days before your class begins.
 14 days before your first in person class meets, a 15% fee of your registration fee will be charged if you cancel, or you may reschedule for free.
 If it is less than 14 days before the first in- person session meets, refunds or rescheduling will not be an option, but you may come back as a standby for a reduced fee.

 You will be asked to leave if you display threatening, obscene, or inappropriate behavior or messages or intentionally interfering with other students, and you will not be eligible for a refund or to be rescheduled.

 Learning to ride a motorcycle is challenging even under ideal circumstances, so we have a ZERO tolerance policy for students taking class under the influence of alcohol and/or other illegal, legal, over the counter, and/or prescribed drugs and/or mind altering substance(s) of any kind whatsoever.
-If the instructor suspects you are under the influence of any of these you will be asked to leave immediately and you will not be eligible for a refund or to be rescheduled.
+If the instructor suspects you are under the influence and/or impaired due to drugs or anything else (exhaustion, stress, etc.) and you will be asked to leave immediately and you will not be eligible for a refund or to be rescheduled.